pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - Btw, no one agrees on terminology.
   - Johnston's two books don't even agree with each other.
-- There is actually a document called "The Consensus Glossary of Temporal Database Concepts" . . .from 1998.
+- There is actually a document called "The Consensus Glossary of Temporal Database Concepts" . . . from 1998.